spicysoft/jp-www-gitlab-com/sites/handbook/source/handbook/marketing/demand-generation/digital-marketing/digital-marketing-management/index.html.md

 * Note that this does not necessarily block all ads, just that specific ad.
 You would need to do this on all the ads you see from GitLab
 * You could block @gitlab in your profile to no longer see ads.
 However you block all ability to engage with the @gitlab Twitter accounts as well (seeing Tweets, Retweeting, mentioning, etc).

+### Localization

+Localization is a core tenet of the campaign managers GANTT chart that serves to manage the campaign and the digital team will do our best to support localization if we can ensure it doesn’t severely impact campaign efficiency.
+Future versions of our investment model will contain a workback formula to help us evaluate whether or not localization would be effective, and affordable.